Skip to main content

 • “It has a few glitches, most notably a broken bug reporting tool, and the occasional typo indicative of a non-native English speaker.”

 Players find the grinding aspect of the game to be tedious and repetitive, especially when attempting to unlock all 16 endings.
-While the ability to skip tutorials and speed through dialogue helps alleviate some frustration, the overall experience of replaying for perfection can still feel laborious.
+While the ability to skip tutorials and speed through dialogue helps alleviate some frustration, many still feel that the overall experience could be improved by reducing the amount of backtracking required.
+Despite these drawbacks, some players still enjoy the game as a fun alternative to similar titles.

 • “The game has 16 endings, and if you're a perfectionist like me, playing through the whole game again just so you can see all endings might be a little tedious and/or repetitive.”